phillipbvetter/sdeTMB/README.md

-# Stochastic Differential Equation Modelling (sdem)
+# Stochastic Differential Equations using Template Model Builder (sdeTMB)

-`sdem` is an R package for parameter estimation, state filtration and forecasting in stochastic state space models, heavily inspired by [Continuous Time Stochastic Modelling](https://ctsm.info).
+`sdeTMB` is an R package for parameter estimation, state filtration and forecasting in stochastic state space models, heavily inspired by [Continuous Time Stochastic Modelling](https://ctsm.info).
 The package is a user-friendly wrapper for [Template Model Builder](https://github.com/kaskr/adcomp) that frees the user from writing the required C++ file containing the (negative log) likelihood function themselves.
-Instead, the C++ script is generated automatically based on a model specified by the user using the provided R6 `sdem` class object.
+Instead, the C++ script is generated automatically based on a model specified by the user using the provided R6 `sdeTMB` class object.
 The package furthermore employs the `Rcpp` package universe to allow faster calculations of model predictions and stochastic simulation paths.

 The package implements the following methods